 Starter.
 Sourdough starter.
 Levain.
 Starter sponge.
 Mother sponge.
 Biga.
 Chef.
 Poolish.

-You'll hear many names tossed about in bread recipes.
+You'll hear many names for the stuff that makes your bread rise tossed about in recipes.
 What do they mean?
 And what exactly is the difference between them all?

 They're All Preferments!